top of page

 The Low-Income Housing Tax Credit ("LIHTC") Program is a highly competitive state-level program providing tax credits to leverage private redevelopment that increases the supply of high-quality, affordable housing.
 Doing this offsets the cost of housing development for individuals with low- to moderate-income, helping to make projects more feasible.

 The City of Cincinnati provides letters of support to give Cincinnati projects a more competitive application.
-All requests will be reviewed by a DCED staff member for completeness and alignment with program priorities.
-Support letters include a local letter of support signed by the Mayor of Cincinnati and a conditional financial commitment letter (see example linked below) from the Department of Community and Economic Development ("DCED") documenting the project’s eligibility for other City programming, such as Commercial CRA Tax Abatements or gap financing.
+All requests will be reviewed by a Department of Community and Economic Development ("DCED") staff member alongside the Cincinnati Development Fund ("CDF") for completeness and alignment with program priorities.
+Support letters include a conditional financial commitment letter (example linked below) from DCED and a Neighborhood Plan letter describing how the project aligns with Plan Cincinnati or other Neighborhood plans.

 Goal